AnimaApp/CocoaButter/README.md

 ## Motivation

-An easy way to collect and view crashes from real users with from Sketch related details such as the current page artboards and exception message.
+An easy way to collect and view crash reports from real users with from Sketch related details such as the current page artboards and exception message.

 ## Integration